Dorha85/RaspberryPi3-HotSpot/README.md

 * Configured WiFi network is WPA encrypted.

-* Default SSID of "RaspberryPiFi" and WPA key of "0123456789A" can be modified during install
+* Default SSID of "PiFiOnLine" and WPA key of "adrian12345" can be modified during install

 * Once set up, the local network facilites of the Pi will still operate as normal